Fukv/GenyDocs/docs/how_does_geny_works/a_command_based_system2.md

 }
 ```

-There is only one top level key needed : it's `opcode`, `arg` can be omitted if command doesn't needs it
+There is only one top level key needed : it's `opcode` and `arg`, the last one can be omitted if command doesn't needs it

-This is, as shown, in a JSON format
+This is, as shown, in a JSON format for transfer, storage, and in a JS object when executed